Decipher/textimage/README.txt

 Requirements
 ------------
-- Drupal 7.23 or later, with Image module enabled
+- Drupal 7.23 or later, with Color and Image modules enabled
 - GD2 and FreeType libraries
 - Private file system configured
 - ImageCache Actions